keboola/connection-docs/components/extractors/marketing-sales/salesforce/index.md

 ![Screenshot - Row configuration](/components/extractors/marketing-sales/salesforce/row_config.png)

 In the row configuration select either Query or Object and use the corresponding text input to input a single query or object.
-Then select if you wish to fetch deleted records as well.
+Then select if you wish to fetch deleted records by checking the checkbox.
 Finally, set the loading type to either Full or Incremental based on your use case.
+In the incremental update, you can also set the incremental fetching option.
+Incremental fetching allows you to select a field in Salesforce for example LastModifiedDate and fetch records that have been modified since the last run of the component.
+LastModifiedDate is the default field, but you can also specify any field in salesforce containing a timestamp.

 ### Load Type
 Select one of the following two load types: